appveyor/website/src/docs/appveyor-yml.md

     - platform: x64
       configuration: Release

+# exclude configuration from the matrix.
+Works similarly to 'allow_failures' but build not even being started for excluded combination.
+matrix:
+  exclude:
+    - platform: x86
+      configuration: Debug

 # build cache to preserve files/folders between builds
 cache:
   - packages -> **\packages.config  # preserve "packages" directory in the root of build folder but will reset it if packages.config is modified